lezneklihp/dsend_project_4/README.md

 # How to run locally:<a name="How_to_run"></a>

 After cloning this repository, change to its directory in your terminal.
-Run the following command:
+Run there the following command:

 ```bash
 voila webapp_trees.ipynb --ExecutePreprocessor.timeout=180